remult/remult/docs-md/30-Adding the Products Entity.md

 let's review:
 1. In line 2 and 3 we've added the required imports (those are added automatically when typing the names later on and allowing vscode to add them)
-2. In line 12, we've added a parameter to the constructor called `context` of type `Context` from `radweb`.
+2. In line 12, we've added a parameter to the constructor called `context` of type `Context` from `@remilt/core`.
 This object will help us get data from the server and more. by tagging it as `private` we make it available throughout the class, by using `this.context`
 3. On line 14 we've added the definition of `products` in this component.
 We've asked the context to provide us with `gridSettings` for the `Entity` Products - and we've configured it to allow update insert and delete.

 and in the `products.component.html`